 Have a C-section

-However, C-sections also have their own risks, so the ideal way to deal with suhi would be to reverse the baby's position early on.
+However, C-sections also have their own risks, so a different option would be to reverse the baby’s position early on.

 External Cephalic Version, or ECV